mikhirurg/DerivationTreeBuilder/README.md

 ## Project description

-DerivationTreeBuilder is a tool that allows you to generate natural semantics derivation trees for the given programs in While programming language.
+DerivationTreeBuilder is a tool that allows you to generate natural semantics derivation trees for the given While programming language programs.

 ## Installation guide